SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Threat Model

 \textbf{Attacker goal}.
-The attacker seeks to cause incorrect identity matches by injecting a backdoor trigger in raw images before any processing (see Fig.~\ref{fig:frs_processing}).
+The attacker seeks to cause incorrect identity matches by injecting a backdoor trigger in in-the-wild images (\ie, before image acquisition).
 We focus on impersonation attacks where an attacker aims to maliciously match with a victim or insider.
-We do not consider evasion attacks.
+This paper does not cover \textit{evasion} attacks.